ROI

 5. Compliance for regulated industries

-For the financial sector: fit and proper under § 25c KWG, ongoing sanctions and PEP monitoring, BaFin-auditable reports.
+For the financial sector: fit-and-proper under § 25c KWG, ongoing sanctions and PEP monitoring, BaFin-auditable reports.

 Conclusion